The Failure of Blackberry

 Again, however, a brand that was focused on an emotion would have allowed customers to remain loyal despite other innovations.
 When your brand is about innovation, you have taught customers to always seek out the newest innovation.

-CEOs must have a pragmatic view of the business environment and articulate that view to the public, shareholders, and employees.
+CEOs must hold pragmatic views of the business environment and articulate that view to the public, shareholders, and employees.

-Hindsight is always 20/20, but Balsillie and Lazaridis, the co-CEOs, had substantial influence in the organization and made it seem, at least publicly, they did not believe they ever had a problem.
-But, the impending signs that Blackberry failed were front and center.
+Hindsight is always 20/20.
+But Balsillie and Lazaridis, the co-CEOs, had substantial influence in the organization and made it seem, at least publicly, they did not believe they ever had a problem.
+The impending signs, however, that Blackberry failed were front and center.
 Even ex-CEO Thorsten Heins believed that tablet computers would not last.

-A company that claims to be innovative should have leadership that has vision.
+A company that claims to be innovative should have leadership with vision.
 Good employees absorb vision and want to execute it.
 Part of it is cult of personality (see: Steve Jobs) but most of it is sweat.
 The power of any brand, BlackBerry included, gives the organization reason for being.
 If the leadership does not convey it at every step and in each interaction, it is really meaningless and fodder for any company in a position to take it.

 Brand arrogance is one of the worst things that can happen to any brand.